ssvassiliev/fibertrace/README.md

 ### Programs for analysis of solvent flow in molecular dynamics simulations ###
 ![streamlines.png](https://bitbucket.org/repo/qExpaGG/images/3181802118-streamlines.png)

-The flow of water in squalene hopene cyclase computed from 100 ns long molecular dynamics simulation
+The flow of water in squalene-hopene cyclase computed from 100 ns long molecular dynamics simulation

-### Workflow: ###
+#### Workflow ####
-The analysis is performed in two steps: first 3D diffusion tensor field is calculated using the program "tfield", next streamline analysis in the spirit of MRI fiber tractography is performed using the "streamline" program.
+The analysis is performed in two steps:
+1. 3D diffusion tensor field is calculated using the program **tfield**
+2. Streamline analysis in the spirit of MRI fiber tractography is performed using the **streamline** program.

-### Dependencies: ###
+#### Dependencies ####
 LAPACK, BLAS

-### Input: ###
+#### Input files ####
-1. Molecular parameters in amber7 format and trajectory in dcd format.
+* Molecular parameters in amber7 format.
+* Molecular dynamics trajectory in dcd format.
-2. User configurable parameters: "tfield.conf" and "streamline.conf".

-### Running the programs: ###
-Before running the programs please edit both configuration files.</br></br>
-Configuration of <b>tfield</b></br>
-Parameters which <b>MUST BE TAKEN CARE OF FOR CORRECT CALCULATIONS</b>
+* TFIELD parameters.
+* STREAMLINE parameters.

+#### Required TFIELD configuration parameters ####
+The following parameters are required for every tensor field calculation:

-1. XMIN, XMAX, YMIN, YMAX, ZMIN, ZMAX </br>
+* XMIN, XMAX, YMIN, YMAX, ZMIN, ZMAX
-These keywords define ROI.
+**Description:** These keywords define ROI.
 ROI can be either the whole simulation box or only an essential part of it.
 Cropping ROI can dramatically speed up calculations when the simulation system is very big.
-Defaults: \*MIN -20.0, \*MAX +20.0
+**Default Values:** MIN = -20.0, MAX = +20.0

-2. BOXX, BOXY, BOXZ</br>
+* BOXX, BOXY, BOXZ
-Maximum allowed water displacement.
+**Description:** Maximum allowed water displacement.
 Some water molecules located close to the box boundary may jump from one side of the box to another between consecutive frames.
 These waters will have huge velocities and they will create strong artifacts seen as straight lines parallel to axes.
-Setting BOXX, BOXY, BOXZ somewhat smaller than box dimensions will eliminate these artefacts.
-Default 20.0
+Setting BOXX, BOXY, BOXZ somewhat smaller than box dimensions will eliminate these artifacts.
+**Default Value:** 20.0

-3. PRMTOP, LOADDCD </br>
+3. PRMTOP, LOADDCD
-Paths to parameter and trajectory files.
+**Description:** Paths to parameter and trajectory files.</br>

-4. TSCALE </br>
+4. TSCALE
-The time interval between frames in the trajectory multiplied by FSTEP.
-Default 5.0</br>
+**Description:** The time interval between frames in the trajectory multiplied by FSTEP.
+**Default value:** 5.0

 Parameters which can be left at the default values.</br>
 1. DENSITY</br>
 Grid density (1/Angstrom), default 1.0